 Second, some of the conditions of these experiments actually highlight situations where one might expect memory to be more reliable.
 For example, it is easier to induce entirely false memories if the time period under consideration is one’s childhood.
 Naturally, false memories such as being lost in a mall are much less frequent in one’s teenage and adult memories.
 This is good news since no one thinks that, if the gospels were written by eyewitnesses, that those authors were children during Jesus’ ministry!
 What about the cases of adults “remembering” the events of a typical day which belonged to someone else?
 This kind of suggestion seems only to take hold when the person believes that the memory plausibly describes their own experience.
 In other words, if it sounds like something they would have done, then the memory is more likely to take hold.
 On the flip side, then, this “suggests that memories for unusual events are least likely to be false memories.
 Memorable events stick with us; it is with the ordinary and the everyday that our memories may sometimes deceive us.”
 Once again, this is good news for much of what is recorded about Jesus’ ministry.
 Miracles, confrontations with the religious leaders, teachings which contradicted the prevailing wisdom of the day, and interactions with people that were not typically associated with were all characteristic of Jesus’ ministry.
 These are not the kinds of memories that are assimilated into a long line of every-day, 1st century Jewish experience.

 Third, while the problem of suggestibility does have implications for verbatim recollection, or for precise recall of details, it reinforces the mind’s ability to remember and reconstruct an accurate gist.
 And so, while chronological steps may be altered or created, or while new words may be put into the mouth of a speaker, all this is done in service of the gist of the situation.
 In this way, one can recall events – conversations, tasks, observations – in a reconstructed, yet accurate way.
-Even those relatively skeptical about the reliability of memory have concluded that “[M]uch of our autobiographical recollection of the past is reasonably free of error, provided that we stick to remembering the broad outline of events.”
-This is good news for those who do not hold to the Bible’s inspiration.
-Since ancient biographers did not pretend to give verbatim accounts of their subject’s teachings, nor reproduce events or chronology in minute detail, insofar as the gospels resemble ancient biographies, even a skeptic will not have to worry too much about the problem of suggestibility.
+Even those relatively skeptical about the reliability of memory have concluded that “Much of our autobiographical recollection of the past is reasonably free of error, provided that we stick to remembering the broad outline of events.”
+This is good news for those who do not hold to the Bible’s inspiration since ancient biographers did not pretend to give verbatim accounts of their subject’s teachings, nor reproduce events or chronology in minute detail.
+In so far as the gospels resemble ancient biographies, therefore, even a skeptic will not have to worry too much about the problem of suggestibility.
 For those who already believe in inspiration, one may still hold that the gospel’s record the gist of Jesus’ life and teachings.
 After all, Luke is certainly giving the gist of various speeches made by the apostles, not transcripts.
-Nevertheless, John 14:26 certainly justifies believing that the Gospel texts record exact, minute details.
+Nevertheless, John 14:26 certainly leaves the door open for the recording of exact, minute details.
+Here, the question is not so much whether the text is inspired, but what the Holy Spirit inspired the authors to write.

 Is human memory equivalent to a video recorder that can playback situations on command, able to relive situations with minute detail?
 No. Are there times when memory is unreliable?
 Yes.
 Can we trust our memory to give us reliable information?
 Also yes.
 The problem of suggestibility is certainly not something that can be ignored, especially when doing history.
 But it shouldn’t become a lens of skepticism through which all of history is viewed as suspect.
 Because if the gospels are suspect, nearly all of our sources from antiquity are suspect.
 Rather, one should recognize when memories are susceptible to suggestion and when they are not.
 In the case of the gospels, there are few events that would be good candidates for the problem of suggestibility.